Cathy Moriarty: 1980s

-Moriarty made her film debut in Martin Scorsese's Raging Bull (1980), as Vikki LaMotta, wife of boxer Jake LaMotta, played by Robert De Niro.
+Moriarty made her film debut in Martin Scorsese's Raging Bull (1980), as Vikki LaMotta, the wife of boxer Jake (Robert De Niro).
 She was nominated for the Academy Award for Best Supporting Actress.
 Later that year, Moriarty played John Belushi's destructive, sultry neighbor in Neighbors, a film adaptation of Thomas Berger's novel of the same name.
 In 1982, she was severely injured in an automobile accident and required back surgery.

 I can only say that nobody likes an overnight success in this town.
 I went for a lot of interviews, auditions and even cattle calls.
 I tried for parts and attended meetings, but it seemed I wasn't right for any of the roles I wanted.
 And the parts I was offered didn't appeal to me.
 So I paid my dues, studying acting and losing my Yonkers accent.
 And oh yes, I cried an awful lot.

 In 1985, Moriarty agreed to co-star with Jack Nicholson in The Two Jakes.
 However, after one day of shooting its production halted.
 Although the film was eventually released in 1990, Moriarty was no longer connected with the production.
 Moriarty returned to acting in 1987.
 Her first role since Neighbors was in the British thriller film White of the Eye, in which Moriarty played the wife of David Keith's character.
 Two years later, she appeared in the CBS series Wiseguy.